The Virgin Mary Altar (Marienaltar) by Tilman Riemenschneider in the Herrgottskirche in Creglingen is a popular stop on the Romantic Road in Germany.

 Further Sights in the Herrgottskirche in Creglingen

 The large St Christopher painting is from 1886 by an unknown artist.
-The (locked) door below this painting leads to the external Tetzel Chancel (Tetzelkanzel) — which may only be seen from the outside of the church.
+The (locked) door below this painting leads to the external Tetzel Chancel (Tetzelkanzel) — which is only visible from the outside of the church.
 According to tradition, the Dominican priest Johannes Tetzel, who got Martin Luther’s back seriously up, preached from here to promote the buying of indulgences.

 The opening hours of the Herrgottskirche are as follows:

-The Herrgottskirche is closed on Mondays, all month January, and 24 & 25 December.
+The Herrgottskirche is closed on Mondays, all month January and February, and 24 & 25 December.

 The church is closed for sightseeing during funeral services — most likely weekdays between 13:00 and 14:00.
 In such case, don’t rush the Thimble Museum, which is across the street from the church.
-(This small museum will be closed from 2021.)
-The only real other sights in Creglingen is the eccentric Lindleinturm Museum and a few pretty half-timbered houses but not to the same extent as other towns on the Romantic Road.
+(This small museum is currently only open by prior arrangement.)
+The only real other sights in Creglingen are the eccentric Lindleinturm Museum and a few pretty half-timbered houses but not to the same extent as other towns on the Romantic Road.

 The Herrgottskirche is in the outskirts of Creglingen, just off the main road, traveling in the direction of Rothenburg ob der Tauber.
-Signposting is very clear.
+The signposting is very clear.

 Arriving by car, bicycle (it is on the Taubertal cycling route), or on foot are the best options.
 If the Romantic Road bus runs, it usually stops here long enough to see either the Herrgottskirche or the Thimble Museum.
 See also other sights in the Liebliches Taubertal region for stops on the northern parts of the Romantic Road.